mchilcott/TrackingCOVID/README.md

 $$ \frac{\text{d}s}{\text{d}t} = - \beta s(t) i(t) $$

 The susceptible become infected at a rate proportional to the product of the susceptible fraction, and the infected fraction: if $$i = 0$$ or $$s = 0$$, then there is no infection, and the larger $$s$$ or $$i$$ is, the more likely infection is to occur.
-This is scaled by$$\beta$, which is a parameter governed by how easily transmissible the virus is, and (hopefully) effected by things like lockdown.
+This is scaled by$$\beta$, which is a parameter governed by how easily transmissible the virus is, and (hopefully) effected by things like lock-down.

 #### Growth of the Infected, and decay - recovery or death

-$$ \frac{\text{d}i}{\text{d}t} = + \beta s(t) i(t) - \gamma i(t) - \delta i(t) $$
+$$ \frac{\text{d}i}{\text{d}t} = \beta\ s(t)\ i(t) - \gamma\ i(t) - \delta\ i(t) $$

-The infected population increased due to the process described above, and decreases as infected people either recover (at a rate$$\gamma$$) or die (at rate$$\delta$$).
+The infected population increased due to the process described above, and decreases as infected people either recover (at a rate $$\gamma$$) or die (at rate $$\delta$$).

-The parameter$$\gamma$$ is approximimately the inverse of the recovery time.
-People have estimated the recovery time from COVID-19 to be anywhere between 2 and 30 days, which isn't very useful, but most reports are around the two week mark, so for this model, we take$$\gamma = 1/14$$.
+The parameter $$\gamma$$ is approximately the inverse of the recovery time.
+People have estimated the recovery time from COVID-19 to be anywhere between 2 and 30 days, which isn't very useful, but most reports are around the two week mark, so for this model, we take $$\gamma = 1/14$$.

-The mortality rate (fraction of fatal infections) governs$$\delta$.
+The mortality rate (fraction of fatal infections) governs $$\delta$.
 The mortality rate is extremely hard to estimate, as one must know both the number of fatalities from the disease (which is generally easy to measure), and the total number of cases, which is much harder to measure.
 Not all infected people are tested, and are therefore not counted as having the disease.
 This is a mechanism by which is is easy to *overestimate* the mortality rate of the infection.
-The mortality rate is of course strongly effected by availble medical care.
+The mortality rate is of course strongly effected by available medical care.
 Testing lots and testing early has two advantages:
  - You can prepare
-   - by quarantining people who have no/little symptoms but can infect others to reduce overall infected population (reducing the$$\beta$ parameter)
+   - by quarantining people who have no/little symptoms but can infect others to reduce overall infected population (reducing the $$\beta$$ parameter)
    - get your medical care systems ready to deal with the symptomatic cases where it is needed resulting in (hopefully) fewer deaths.
  - Your country gets the benefit of reporting a low mortality rate, because you have have a better (larger) idea of how many people actually have the disease.